RobLOlson/udacity-capstone/README.md

 * /expenditures/<int:expense_id> (PATCH moneytracklol.herokuapp.com/questions/1)
   Allowed methods: GET, PATCH, DELETE Gets/posts/deletes a specific expenditure.
+Only the 'admin' role can use DELETE.
 If you supply a zero for expense_id, server will act accordingly on the most recent expenditure.

 #### Categories